These 30 top SaaS providers run the best partner programs in the business—here’s how you can model your portal do the same.

 Zendesk helps companies turn interactions into lasting relationships through their integrated platform of customer support, knowledge base, and live chat tools.

-Zendesk’s partner program ticks a lot of boxes, offering benefits across three different tiers: Referral Partner, Solution Provider, and Business Service Provider.
+Zendesk’s partner program ticks a lot of boxes offering advantages across three different tiers: Referral Partner, Solution Provider, and Business Service Provider.
 Technology partners can build apps to integrate with Zendesk as well.
-All partners receive access to online sales training, commissions for referrals, a dedicated partner manager, and more.
-Higher tiers are eligible for instructor-led product training, marketing funds, and joint business planning.
-Zendesk also maintains a public directory of Zendesk client services & partners.
+Available channel program attributes made available to partners include:

 Key Takeaway: Clear documentation on your partner programs can help partners understand how they will benefit, especially when you offer multiple different programs.